Learning Structural Representations for Recipe Generation and Food Retrieval: Experiments

 \subsubsection{Food cross-modal retrieval results}

 We show the visualizations of recipe-to-image and image-to-recipe retrieval in Figure \ref{fig:re2im} and \ref{fig:im2re} respectively, where we apply 1k setup.
 In Figure \ref{fig:re2im}, we conduct the recipe-to-image retrieval.
 Specifically, we also select three different recipes and take them as queries, the right column lists the top-3 retrieved results.
 The results demonstrate that our model not only has good performance on cross-modal retrieval, and also helps to discover similar samples from the same modality.
 For example, in the top row all of our top-3 ranked food images contain \emph{chicken}, which share semantic similarity.
 In Figure \ref{fig:im2re}, we randomly select images from three different food classes, i.e. \emph{potato cake}, \emph{salad} and \emph{chicken wellingtons}.
-Based on the image queries, we can see that our model gives precise recipe descriptions across various food classes.
+Based on the image queries, we can see that our model retrieves the cooking recipes across various food classes correctly.
+This also indicates some potential applications, for example, the model can automatically produce the corresponding cooking recipes given users' uploaded food images.